7Block Labs

 # Verifier crate confirms receipt against ImageID and journal.

-This follows RISC Zero’s quickstart/dev‑mode guidance and the receipt/journal model.
-You can swap the local “real proof” step for a Bonsai API call to outsource heavy proving. (dev.risczero.com)
+This is based on RISC Zero’s quickstart/dev-mode guidance along with the receipt/journal model.
+If you want, you can replace the local “real proof” step with a call to the Bonsai API, which will handle the heavy lifting of proving for you.
+Check it out here: (dev.risczero.com)

 C. GitLab CI: GPU‑enabled jobs (for Boojum or heavy zkVM proving)